VincentyTM/vkit/README.md

 ## Conditional Rendering

 Sometimes, modifying DOM nodes is not enough; you may need to replace a whole subtree based on a value.
-This is exactly what `$.is` is for.
+This is exactly what `$.view` is for.
 ```javascript
 function ToggleComponent(){
     let shown = false;